liaoherui/MAEP-Python/README.md

 ### Output
-There are two parts of output.One is report(.html),another is literature figure.
+There are two parts of output.One is report(.html),another is literature figure.<BR/>
+The results are stored in

 Report Part:<BR/><BR/>
 1.Overall contig N50 value